iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 **Proofs**

-A proof can be found in [[Global Lipschitz Gradient, Strong Smoothness, Euivalences and Implications]]
+A proof can be found in [[../Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications]]

 **Remarks**:
 Intuitively beta-smoothness refers to the ability to place a quadratic function that can always be an upper bound for the function at any point.